smognus/variable-hands/README.md

 variable-hands
 ==============

-A Pebble analog watchface whose hands are always the same length from the edge of the screen
+This analog watchface's hands' lengths are always the same distance from the edge of the screen.
+The minute and second hands reach all the way to the edge of the screen, and the hour hand is a constant 35 pixels from the screen edge.